Shelly-Ann Fraser-Pryce: 2023: Injuries and world 100 m bronze

 Fraser-Pryce winning the 100 m semi-final at the 2023 Budapest World Athletics Championships.

 For her 2022 season, Fraser-Pryce won the 2023 Laureus World Sports Awards for Sportswoman of the Year.
 She was expected to open her 2023 season at the Botswana Golden Grand Prix on April 29, but withdrew shortly before the event due to an undisclosed family emergency.
 In early May, she was slated to appear at the Kip Keino Classic in Nairobi, Kenya, where she ran her world leading 10.67 s season opener in 2022.
 However, a few days before the event, she suffered a knee injury during her warmup, and left Kenya to seek treatment.
 She remained out of competition for the next few months, opening her season at the Jamaican Championships on July 8, a month before the Budapest World Championships.
-As the defending world 100 m champion, she had automatic qualification for the event in Budapest.
+As the defending world 100 m champion, she had automatic qualification for the championships in Budapest.
 She competed only in the 200 m at the Jamaican Championships, finishing second in 22.26 s behind world 200 m champion Shericka Jackson.

 Fraser-Pryce opened her 100 m season on July 20, running 10.82 s at the Spitzen Leichtathletik Luzern in Switzerland.

 On July 22, she competed at the Meeting Madrid, clocking 10.83 s.
 Having competed in only two 100 m races for the year, she entered the World Championships as one of the main medal contenders, but faced a stacked field that included compatriot Shericka Jackson, who sat atop the world rankings with 10.65 s; American Sha'Carri Richardson, who had been dominating the European Diamond League circuit and held a season's best of 10.71 at the time; and Marie-Josée Ta Lou, whose season's best was 10.75 s.

 At the World Championships, Fraser-Pryce won her heat in 11.01 s, and her semifinal in 10.89 s.
 In the world 100 m final, she finished in a season's best 10.77 s to claim the bronze medal.
 Jackson won silver in 10.72 s, while Richardson won gold in a championship record 10.65 s.
 It was the first world 100 m gold for the U.S. since the late Tori Bowie won gold at the 2017 London World Championships.
 In the 4 × 100 m final, Fraser-Pryce sustained a hamstring injury while running the second leg.
 However, she held on to complete the baton change, helping the Jamaican team of Natasha Morrison, Shashalee Forbes and Jackson win silver in a season's best 41.21 s.
 Due to her injuries, Fraser-Pryce was forced to end her season after the Budapest World Championships.